 Corpo Dupese, reenters stage right.
+He was once a solidly middle class accountant, whose job went to Malaysia.
+But he hasn't lost faith in conservative dogma and the beliefs that support it.
 A flat taxer, he demonstrates his ignorance of how income brackets work by saying, "With a flat tax I won't have to worry about an income increase causing a loss by pushing me into a higher bracket."
+He expects to move back into his previous life any day now.
+He's never really left it.
+He still lives their in his imagination.